Arunganesh02/LeapGreenEnergy_PrevMain_PermitGen_Intern/README.md

 A **React Native** application designed for **preventive maintenance and checklist of windmills**, developed during an internship at Leap Green Industries.
 The app enables employees to efficiently track maintenance tasks, adhere to safety protocols, and document component changes.

-This app was created by **PSG Institute of Technology and Applied Research Students** .
+This app was created by Students of **PSG Institute of Technology and Applied Research** .
 Given by the company **LeapGreenEnergy** we take responsibility for the Project code
 ---

 ## **Table of Contents**